conda-forge/openblas-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `libopenblas, openblas` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `libopenblas, libopenblas-ilp64, openblas, openblas-ilp64` can be installed with `conda`:

 ```
-conda install libopenblas openblas
+conda install libopenblas libopenblas-ilp64 openblas openblas-ilp64
 ```

 or with `mamba`:

 ```
-mamba install libopenblas openblas
+mamba install libopenblas libopenblas-ilp64 openblas openblas-ilp64
 ```

 It is possible to list all of the versions of `libopenblas` available on your platform with `conda`: